barbalex/ae-electron/readme.md

 [![js-standard-style](https://img.shields.io/badge/license-ISC-brightgreen.svg)](https://github.com/barbalex/ae-electron/blob/master/license.md)

 ## Basic idea
-Install [arteigenschaften.ch](http://arteigenschaften.ch) frontend as a local app.
+Install the [arteigenschaften.ch](http://arteigenschaften.ch) frontend as a local app.

 Why?

-- Foremost: Because [FNS](https://naturschutz.zh.ch) only has access to old browser versions
-- Maybe it helps with speed?
+Because [FNS](https://naturschutz.zh.ch) only has access to old browser versions.
+Maybe it also helps speed things up on the relatively slow computers in FNS.

 ## What is arteigenschaften.ch?
 A tool to collect and work with attributes of species and habitats for any taxonomies [(more)](https://github.com/barbalex/ae2/blob/master/readme.md).